Skip to main content

 ADAPTIVE EQUIPMENT

 Adaptive equipment is defined as specific types of equipment captured on the LTCFS that an individual may use to safely complete an ADL.
-Screeners should only select the adaptive equipment the person currently needs, has, and is using.
+Screeners should only select the adaptive equipment the person currently has, needs, and uses.

 Adaptive equipment options for Transferring include: